garrandall/popular-music-data/tracks/what-you-get-is-what-you-see-tina-turner.md

 They just wanna add you to the list
 You got a lot of physical attraction
-I can't deny, but can you guarantee me satisfaction While, I'm still waiting, waiting, waiting, waiting, waiting, oohhh
+I can't deny, but can you guarantee me satisfaction While, I'm still waiting, waiting, waiting, waiting, waiting, oh

 What you get is what you see